Mjavala/muri-frontend/readme.md

   caddy_certs:
 ```
 There are several changes that need to be made to the default configuration.
-- For best security practices, change ``POSTGRES_PASSWORD`` and update ``HASURA_GRAPHQL_DATABASE_URL`` to reflect changes.
-- In order to secure this console and your database endpoint, uncomment ``HASURA_GRAPHQL_ADMIN_SECRET`` and set the password.
+- In order to secure this console and the database endpoint, uncomment ``HASURA_GRAPHQL_ADMIN_SECRET`` and set the password.
 - by default the docker containers allow no external communication.
-In order to be able to write data to the postgres instance we will need to open up a port to listen to local calls:
+In order to be able to write data to the postgres instance it is necessary to open up a port to listen to local calls:
 ```yaml
 ...
     ports:
   - "127.0.0.1:5342:5342"
 ...
 ```
+- OPTIONAL: - For best security practices, change ``POSTGRES_PASSWORD`` and update ``HASURA_GRAPHQL_DATABASE_URL`` to reflect changes.
+However, this guide does not support these configurations.
-After these changes have been made, you can update the containers with the following command.
+After these changes have been made, the containers can be updated with the following command:
 ```
 docker-compose up -d
 ```
-Then going to your domain or IP address in a browser, you should see the password request to get into the console.
-From inside you can perform CRUD operations on the data and familiarize yourself with GraphQL via the built in playground.
+Then going to your domain or VPS IP address in a browser, you should see the password request to get into the console.

 ## Hasura Console
 As for using the hasura console, you can create tables and databases: